dotnet/AspNetCore.Docs/aspnetcore/blazor/components/cascading-values-and-parameters.md

 :::moniker range=">= aspnetcore-6.0"

 Similar to a regular component parameter, components accepting a cascading parameter are rerendered when the cascading value is changed.
-For instance, configuring a different theme instance causes the `ThemedCounter` component from the [`CascadingValue` component](#cascadingvalue-component) section to rerender:
+For instance, configuring a different theme instance causes the `ThemedCounter` component from the [`CascadingValue` component](#cascadingvalue-component) section to rerender.

 `MainLayout.razor`: